 Yes.
 Dividends that are reinvested are considered income, just like cash dividends, and must be reported on your tax return.
 The way you are taxed on dividends depends on whether your dividends are qualified or nonqualified.
 The more common type of dividend is nonqualified, and these dividends are taxed at ordinary income tax rates.
 Qualified dividends are taxed at long-term capital gains rates.

-What happens if you take more dividends than profit?
+What happens if you see more dividends than profit?

-Typically, a portion of a company’s earnings should go to paying out dividends.
+Typically, a portion of a company’s earnings may go to paying dividends.
 This is known as the dividend payout ratio.
 Investors typically look for payout ratios that are 80% or less — meaning that the company is not paying all of its earnings in dividends.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.